 Step 3: Bring your new pet home!

-We recommend bringing your newly adopted pet directly to your home after the adoption process.
-We do not recommend taking them to a pet store or visiting friends and family until they have had the chance to adjust to their new home.
-We also counsel adopters to slowly introduce the adopted pet to other pets.
-We strongly recommend direct supervision when playing outside during their adjustment period.
+Bring your newly adopted pet directly to your home after the adoption process.
+We do not recommend taking them to a pet store or visiting friends and family until they have had the chance to adjust: 3 Days, 3 Weeks, 3 Months

 Preparing to Adopt